-System-on-Glass (SOG)
+System-on-Glass (SOP)

-The high performance of new TFT processes (LTPS, of course, and now even a-TFTs) enables the monolithic integration of analog and digital display driver circuits as well as other peripheral functions on the active-matrix-display substrate.
+The high performance of new TFT processes enables the monolithic integration of analog and digital display driver circuits as well as other peripheral functions on the active-matrix-display substrate.
 The resultant display modules have increased display functionality, performance, and reliability.
-Papers that advance the devices, circuits, or systems that allow for integration of row and column drivers, controllers, D/A converters, dc-to-dc converters, etc., into activematrix backplanes are solicited.
+Papers that advance the devices, circuits, or systems that allow for integration of row and column drivers, controllers, D/A converters, dc-to-dc converters, etc., into active-matrix backplanes are solicited.
 Issues to be addressed are yield and performance of these advanced circuits, as well as their integration in display systems.